k-dang/revamped-site/src/docs/work-experience.md

 title: "Work Experience"
 position: 1
 ---
+#### Senior Full Stack Developer

+##### May 2022 - Current &nbsp; • &nbsp; Borrowell

+Built a team from scratch and led the development of a new product that reports user's rent payments to the credit bureaus

+Designed and implemented data processing system for determining rent payments within bank transaction data

+Architected and developed the backend infrastructure utilizing scalable and maintainable cloud services

 #### Machine Learning Engineer

-##### May 2021 - Current &nbsp; • &nbsp; Borrowell
+##### May 2021 - May 2022 &nbsp; • &nbsp; Borrowell

-Deploying machine learning models into production
+Built and deployed end-to-end machine learning pipelines

-Optimizing and maintaining as many parts of the process as possible, from data storage to feedback and monitoring
+Optimized and transfromed data science models for production

+Maintained and optimized services for feature engineering, model training and model serving

 #### Full Stack Developer